 Read Thanksgiving and Christmas themed books together.
 Big kids and little kids alike love being read to, especially if they know that if they sit and listen, it will replace a school subject they may not wanted to do!
 Or you could have one of the older children read.
 (Reading and or history.)

-My newest product, Legends of Christmas was created to help you do the very things I just suggested.
+My product, Legends of Christmas was created to help you do the very things I just suggested.
 Replace the normal school subjects with new, fun, Christmas themed subjects.

 Legends of Christmas will give your family a unique study opportunity to learn about the history revolving around Christmas and the many things used to celebrate it today.
 This resource was designed to be used with children of all ages.
 Pre-k to teens

 This fun Christmas product includes coloring pages, writing prompts, art and craft activities, discussion questions, food ideas and Scripture suggestions to help discuss the history of what's addressed as well as raise awareness of how these can relate to Christmas today, especially pointing to our Lord and Savior, Jesus Christ.
+50 pages of fun and learning!

 If this season is the most difficult and stressful time of year for you, give yourself a break.